floraxhuang/Movie-Recommendation-System/README.md

-# Recommendation Systems Using Factorization Machine and Deep Learning
+# Recommendation Systems Using Factorization Machine and Wide and Deep Learning

 Team Members: Yu Han Huang, Deepak Ravishankar

+## Business Problem:
+In both Factorization Machines and Wide and Deep Learning, we want to learn how the algorithms can effectively recommend our users to the movies that they might like.
+We try to optimize our recommendation system to minimize the difference in our prediction of users’ rating and their real preference.
+Since the dataset we use is relatively large, we are also interested in knowing how well these algorithms scale with the data size.
+More detailed objective and evaluation of individual system are explained in the report.

 ## Data:
 We used the MovieLens 1M Dataset due to the following considerations: